mlang/bmc/README.txt

    In the context of BMC, compilation refers to the process of post-processing the bare result gained from parsing braille music code.
-   The file compiler.hpp defines the function object class music::braille::compiler which is used as an entry point for all associated algorithms. disambiguate.hpp, octave_calculator.hpp and alteration_calculator.hpp implement code required for disambiguating note values, calcualting exact octaves of notes and chords and calculating the alteration of pitches respectively. compiler.cpp implements a few lengthy member function of music::braille::compiler and comprises the top-level of the compiler translation unit.
+   The file compiler.hpp defines the function object class bmc::braille::compiler which is used as an entry point for all associated algorithms. disambiguate.hpp, octave_calculator.hpp and alteration_calculator.hpp implement code required for disambiguating note values, calcualting exact octaves of notes and chords and calculating the alteration of pitches respectively. compiler.cpp implements a few lengthy member function of bmc::braille::compiler and comprises the top-level of the compiler translation unit.
  * Conversion to musical notation formats: lilypond.hpp implements code to convert a braille music score to LilyPond.